Global Gap Year: Stage 4 - Choice of Project in Nepal

 Participants can choose one of several projects during their one month in Nepal.
 The projects available are Teaching English in schools, helping out in care centres, or observing doctors on a Medical internship.
-You can also choose to get involved on the Disaster Relief programme, where a great deal of assistance is needed to help the Nepalese people recover from the devastating earthquake of April 2015.
+You can also choose to get involved on the Building programme, where a great deal of assistance is needed to help the Nepalese people recover from the devastating earthquake of April 2015.

 Most of these volunteer placements are located in Kathmandu itself or the wider Kathmandu valley.
 However there are also some medical projects available in the lowlands area of Chitwan, about eight hours away from Kathmandu.
 Participants can also choose to work at our stunning Conservation site in the Annapurna mountains – a few hours away from Nepal’s second city, Pokhara.

 Similar to the other destinations, Global Gap participants will go on a weekend trip with staff to explore sites like the foothills of Mount Everest or Chitwan National Park.